christophermayfield/Relaxy/README.md

 # Relaxy
-VR mediation app created at the 5c Hackathon
+VR meditation app created at the 5c Hackathon